dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 In the worst case, a malfunctioning USB card can damage your motherboard through the PCIe port.

 The only reliable brand we've found is [StarTech](https://www.startech.com).
 While they are expensive, they are the gold standard for commercial systems.
-We particularly recommend this [4 port card](https://www.amazon.com/StarTech-com-Express-SuperSpeed-Dedicated-Channels/dp/B00HJZEA2S).
+We particularly recommend this [4 port card](https://www.amazon.com/StarTech-com-Express-SuperSpeed-Dedicated-Channels/dp/B00HJZEA2S), which has 5Gbps of bandwidth _per port_ rather than sharing a single channel across all ports.
+You can then attach a hub to each of the ports to share the bandwidth across physical devices as required.

 # Head Tracking